dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Okay, so any questions about that?
 Uh huh?

-Student:So is it every brace always comes in pairs?
+Student: So is it every brace always comes in pairs?

-Instructor (Mehran Sahami):Every brace comes in pairs.
+Instructor (Mehran Sahami): Every brace comes in pairs.
 You always have an open brace and there's going to be some close brace that's going to define the body.
 Oh, that was the double.
 All right, so what we're going to do is we're going to put this all together in a big program.

 Okay, so we're going to use all these things in a big program, and this program, I'll show you, is basically, Karel is going to run a little steeplechase.
 You're basically sort of like running hurdles, okay.
 So we're going to open up another program.
 Don't worry about all the details right now.